covscript/covscript/docs/SDK.md

   Copying a `var` is cheap (a refcount bump); `cs::copy(var)` / `var::clone()` performs a deep copy.
 + **The context is the runtime root owner** of the process, compiler, instance and their children.
-Most internal child-to-context links are raw non-owning pointers constrained by the context's lifetime; escaped script functions use `std::weak_ptr`.
-Escaped functions and structures may retain their token arena or process respectively, but they do not retain the context or form an ownership cycle.
+Script objects hold raw pointers back to their defining context; once the context is destroyed, those pointers are all invalidated, and using them is undefined behavior.

 The consequence is that **each resource is reclaimed when its last owning reference goes away** — no `collect_garbage()`, no deferred sweep.

 ## Resource Contracts

 These are the rules an embedder must follow.
-APIs backed by weak references fail with `runtime_error` after context destruction; raw non-owning SDK references must not outlive their owner.
+Script objects hold raw pointers back to their context; once the context is destroyed, those pointers are invalidated.
+Using any escaped script object after its context is destroyed is undefined behavior.

-### 1. Context lifetime (escaped objects)
+### 1. Context lifetime

-**Escaped objects that execute script code require their defining context to stay alive.**
+**All script objects assume their defining context is alive when used.**

-Objects returned by the runtime do not all have identical lifetime behavior:

-+ a script function / lambda stores a `std::weak_ptr<context_type>` (`function::mContext`); invocation after context destruction throws `runtime_error`;
-+ a `structure` pins its owning process, so its type identity and member data remain valid after context destruction; its script methods still require the defining context and throw if invoked after it dies.
-+ an escaped **type** (`type_t`) carries the same back-reference; constructing it (`type_t::constructor()`) after the context dies throws "the struct's context has been destroyed".
+Invoking a script function, structure method, etc. after its defining context has been destroyed is **undefined behavior** — no check is performed and no exception is guaranteed.

 Therefore: